 - Vitamin C is an antioxidant element that helps maintain your cockatiel’s immune system.

 Beta Carotene: This is the pigment that gives pineapple its yellow hue and, once consumed, transforms to Vitamin A in the body.
 Vitamin A is an important component of a cockatiel’s diet for eye and bone health.

-How Much Pineapple Should My Bird Eat?
+How Many Pineapples Should My Bird Eat?

 Can cockatiels eat pineapple?
 How about dried pineapple?
 If you want to feed your cockatiel pineapples but are worried about the fruit going bad or the messiness of cans, dried pineapple is a great option.
 Nothing beats natural dried pineapple with no added preservatives or sugar.
 Be wary of anything you offer your bird that contains these ingredients.

 Can Cockatiels Eat Pineapple?
 How Can I Feed My Cockatiel Pineapple?